What is Flathead?

 Now, this is a very common problem, every mom faces.
 “Newborn Flathead”.
 This sounds dangerous and sounds like a defect in our baby.
 But the good news is it’s completely normal.
 More than 50% of babies have this defect in the initial months of their life.
 It’s the same for both boys and girls.
 The common cause for this syndrome is making your baby lie on the bed only in one position.
 Like making your baby sleep only on his back or on one side for long hours or every day in his bed, swing, crib, car seat, etc.

 My baby also developed a flathead when he came out into this world.
 We were trying for normal delivery, but the baby was not coming out easily.
 His heart rate started increasing very high and hence we opted for a c-section delivery.
 Since it was getting late when my baby came out his right-hand palm was a little bit blue in color.
 If the delivery didn’t happen at the right time then the baby may become completely blue and die due to lack of oxygen as the water already broke before.
-So since my baby was trying to come through the birth canal from the vagina, his right side of the head moved in an upward position like a peak.
+So since my baby was trying to come through the birth canal from the vagina, the right side of the head moved in an upward position like a peak.
 It looked very awkward and I was very afraid to see his head.
 But my doctor explained to me that this is normal and it will become normal after a few months.
 When my baby was 6 months old, that flathead started reducing and by one year, his head was completely normal.
 It got into a nice round shape.
 For some babies, it may take up to 2 years to get their normal round head shape.

 Symptoms of Flathead